itkrivoshei/OdinMonoWebApps/src/components/WeatherApp/README.md

 ## Overview

-The [Weather App](https://itkrivoshei.github.io/OdinMonoWebApps/#/WeatherApp) is a dynamic web application that provides real-time weather forecasts.
-Developed using React, TypeScript, and Redux, this project integrates with the [Weather API](https://www.weatherapi.com/) and [Giphy API](https://developers.giphy.com/) to fetch and display weather data and related GIFs in a user-friendly interface.
-It offers features like location-based weather search and the ability to toggle between Fahrenheit and Celsius temperature units.
-The adaptive UI enhances user experience with color changes and weather-themed visuals.
+The [Weather App](https://itkrivoshei.github.io/OdinMonoWebApps/#/WeatherApp) is a dynamic web application providing real-time weather forecasts.
+It is developed using React, TypeScript, and Redux Toolkit, offering a user-friendly interface with Material UI components styled using a custom Dracula theme.
+The app integrates with the [Weather API](https://www.weatherapi.com/) and [Giphy API](https://developers.giphy.com/) to fetch and display weather data and related GIFs.
+Users can search for weather forecasts by city and enjoy an adaptive UI that changes its visual theme based on the weather conditions.

 ## Key Features

-- **Real-time Weather Data**: Utilizes the Weather API to fetch current weather forecasts for any specified location.
+- **Real-time Weather Data**: Fetches current weather forecasts for any specified location using the Weather API.
-- **Temperature Unit Conversion**: Users can switch between Fahrenheit and Celsius units for temperature display.
+- **Unit Conversion**: Users can switch between metric (°C, km/h) and imperial (°F, mph) units for temperature and wind speed.
-- **Interactive Weather GIFs**: Incorporates Giphy API to provide engaging weather-themed GIFs based on current weather conditions.
+- **Interactive Weather GIFs**: Engaging weather-themed GIFs from the Giphy API based on the current weather conditions.
-- **State Management with Redux**: Manages application state efficiently, ensuring a responsive and smooth user experience.
+- **State Management with Redux Toolkit**: Efficient application state management for a responsive user experience.
+- **City Search Functionality**: Allows users to search for weather information by city.

 ## Technologies

 - **React**: For building the user interface.
-- **TypeScript**: To ensure type safety and improve maintainability.
+- **TypeScript**: Ensures type safety and improves maintainability.
-- **Redux**: For managing application state.
+- **Redux Toolkit**: For state management.
-- **Weather API**: Provides accurate and up-to-date weather information.
+- **Weather API & Giphy API**: Provides weather data and GIFs.
-- **Giphy API**: Offers a vast collection of GIFs for various weather conditions.
-- **SCSS**: For styling the application with more advanced CSS features.
+- **Material UI**: For component styling, replacing SCSS.
+- **Custom Dracula Theme**: For a unique UI experience.

 ## Setup and Installation